 Dependent on the nature of the defect the Contractor shall rectify the invoice/billing request, including its supplements, or issue new ones.
 The justifiable return of the invoice/billing request shall cause the running of the original maturity period to stop.
 The new period of maturity shall start running on the day the Customer receives completed, rectified or newly issued invoice/billing request with respective requirements meeting the terms of this Contract.

+Delay of payment by the Customer:

+If the Customer is in delay with its payment obligations the Contractor at Contractor’s option may demand performance of the Contract; and

+impose statutory interest on late payments according to Clause 28.10.

-28.10In case the Contractor has its registered seat in the Czech Republic, the following rules apply:
+In case the Contractor has its registered seat in the Czech Republic, the following rules apply:

 the invoices issued by Contractor have to meet requirements of accounting documents pursuant to the Act No. 563/1991 Sb., on Accounting, as amended and effective on the date of the transaction and essentials of the invoice pursuant to the Act on VAT, as of the date of tax return obligation;